 The first couple of growing seasons we were too busy building and finishing the house to even think about starting a garden.
 We did purchase some new ducklings and created housing and a pen for them.
 Early 2017 we began planning our new “High Country Garden”, started creating our raised beds as weather allowed, and in spring the planting began.
 At some point we plan to build a greenhouse as well.

-We share our life here with four horses: Cody (Quarter Horse), Strider (Tennessee Walker), and Brego (Missouri Fox Trotter).
-Our dog, Goldie (German Shepherd-Boxer mix), brings us lots of laughs & KK, the cat, keeps the mice at bay.
+We share our life here with three horses: Cody (Quarter Horse), Strider (Tennessee Walker), and Brego (Missouri Fox Trotter).
+Our dog, Goldie (German Shepherd+Boxer mix), brings us lots of laughs & KK, the cat, keeps the mice at bay.
 Six ducks provide us with eggs.
 There are plenty of great places to ride the horses in our area, through aspens or evergreens or across open hillsides, sometimes on a trail or other times “bushwhacking” with no trail at all, just following our hearts’ whim.

 In these pages we wish will share some of the things we have learned–and are still learning–through the process of planning & planting the garden and greenhouse as well as raising our ducks, training and riding the horses and just generally living at high altitude.
 Occasionally we’ll also add some insights we’re learning about living our lives with our Creator as our guide.
-We believe God made us to enjoy His world and to be stewards of all He’s given us.
+We believe He made us to enjoy His world and to be stewards of all He’s given us.